 Has your Roku player or Roku TV started talking whenever you’re in a menu or on a settings screen?
 There’s a simple explanation for a suddenly chatty Roku, as well as an easy way to keep it quiet.

-The reason for a talking Roku player is the “Screen Reader,” a Roku accessibility feature that reads on-screen text for visually impaired folks.
+The reason for a talking Roku player is the “Screen Reader,” a Roku accessibility feature that reads on-screen text for visually impaired users.
 Once enabled, the screen reader (formerly known as the Audio Guide) will speak aloud text and descriptions from the Roku user interface, including your various streaming apps.

 The screen reader is a crucial feature for Roku users with vision issues, but if you turn it on by accident, it can get old fast.